OpenSourceEconomics/ose-course-data-science/README.md

-# Microeconometrics
+# OSE data science

-Please see our [course materials](https://ose-data-science.readthedocs.io) for details.
+Please see our [online materials](https://ose-data-science.readthedocs.io) for details.